Reptilian Rants

 *The 89kcal/day/kg is the allometric constant given by Rubner 1883.
 It is the average BMR for his dogs after correcting for mass.

-A (IMO) succinct visual for the scaling of metabolic rate.
+A visual example for the scaling of metabolic rate.

 What we find is that the boxer does have a higher metabolic rate than the beagle, but it is only 1.67 times greater, instead of 2.
 This lower than expected metabolic rate will translate to lower than expected food costs as well.
 To put it another way: it would be cheaper to feed one boxer than to feed two beagles of roughly the same size, or to shift things away from dogs: it is cheaper to feed one elephant than it is to feed an elephant’s weight in shrews.